 Most of us are never taught how to clean the house.
 You may have certain habits and tricks that we’ve picked up from parents and adults, but not a holistic system.
-Any biases they had are passed down to you.
+Any biases they had been passed down to you.
 Use our weekly and monthly cleaning checklist to make sure you aren’t missing something.

 Clean houses are healthier to live in and have powerful positive psychological effects.
 Let’s check out some tips for how to clean the house: